 That 13.5kWh battery can be topped up in just over two-and-a-half hours with a home wallbox charger, or you can just use a standard domestic socket and still be done comfortably overnight, ready to go for another zero-emissions commute in the morning.

 As is the case with a number of plug-in hybrid models, practicality takes a minor hit – the GLC 300 e has a small step in the boot floor.
-As if that’s not enough, due to the placement of the batteries, Mercedes is unable to offer any under-floor storage – meaning unless you leave them at home, the car’s charging cables must sit alongside your bread and milk in the boot.
+And due to the placement of the batteries, there's no underfloor storage, either – so unless you leave them at home, the car’s charging cables must sit alongside your bread and milk in the boot.

 Another downside is that, as well as not being as good to drive as its BMW rival, this version of the petrol-electric GLC isn't as efficient as many of its rivals.
 It may well be that, as is the case with the E-Class executive saloon – the diesel plug-in hybrid option actually makes more sense, particularly for those who regularly exceed the car's pure-electric range on their journeys.
 For a more detailed look at the GLC hybrid, read on for the rest of our in-depth review...

 - 1Verdict - currently readingThe GLC in both 300 e (petrol-electric) and 300 de (diesel-electric) form, and as a coupe or SUV, offers a different take on the luxury plug-in hybrid formula